howardcheung/howardcheung.github.io/publications.md

 permalink: /publications/
 ---

 Looks like you're really interested in what I have done!
+Thank you so much!

-Thanks for your interest, and please find my publication list below!
 I'll try to host my paper preprints on this website as much as I can.
 For the final accepted manuscripts, I usually don't host them here due to copyright issues, and please use their DOI to visit the publishers' websites to download them.

 # Journal publications
 * Cheung, H. and Braun, J. E., (2017), An empirical model for simulating the effects of refrigerant charge faults on air conditioner performance, _Science and Technology for the Built Environment_, [(DOI link)](http://dx.doi.org/10.1080/23744731.2016.1260419)